SHIVANSH-A/WebDevelopment/README.md

 # WebDevelopment - Repo
-## Contains tasks for learning WebDevelopment
+## Contains tasks for learning WebDevelopment using various technologies.